HumanCellAtlas/sctools/pull_request_template.md

 - [ ] This PR added or updated tests.
 - [ ] This PR updated docstrings or documentation.
-- [ ] This PR applied (WDL/Python) style guidelines, specifically followed NumPy style for this repo.
+- [ ] This PR applied Python style guidelines, specifically followed [NumPy style docstrings](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_numpy.html) for this repo.
 - [ ] This PR considered generalizability beyond our own use case.

 ---